 Background and History

-The 1955 Doubled Die Lincoln Cent is a famous and popular die variety of the Lincoln Cent series.
+The 1955 Doubled Die Lincoln Cent (Buy on eBay) is a famous and popular die variety of the Lincoln Cent series.
 Struck from a single die pair during a single day, it is one of the most strongly doubled dies to have occurred within American numismatics, with the doubling plainly visible even without magnification.
 Due to the limited number of examples struck and the dramatic appearance, examples are highly valued and eagerly sought by collectors.

 Doubled Dies, as they are called in numismatics, are created when coinage dies are made from the hubs featuring the design of the coin.
 To make sure all details of the coin design are impressed into the working die, multiple impressions are necessary.
 Usually, the hub does not shift between the impressions on the die, but occasionally this does happen.
 When this occurs some of the lettering, devices or both will appear doubled, with the second impression being removed from the first impression.
 Some spreads are very small, and only noticeable under magnification.
 Others, such as the 1955 Doubled Die Lincoln Cent, are easily recognizable, thanks to the wide spread that was created when the hub shifted between the first and second impression of the working die.